The omega invariant of a matroid: Simplifying the sums to flats

 The polytopes $\halfopenpolytope(S_\bullet,M)$ and $\halfopenpolytope(\iota(S_\bullet),M)$ are both defined as the intersection of $\Delta(r,E)$ with certain open halfspaces.
 The difference is that the halfspace $\{ \sum_{j \in S_k} z_j > \text{rank}_M(S_k) \}$ is missing in the intersection defining $\halfopenpolytope(\iota(S_\bullet),M)$.
 So what we need to show is that the inequality $\sum_{j \in S_k} z_j > \text{rank}_M(S_k)$ already holds everywhere on $\halfopenpolytope(\iota(S_\bullet),M)$, so this condition is redundant.
 Indeed, on $\halfopenpolytope(\iota(S_\bullet),M)$, we have $\sum_{j \in S_{k-1}} z_j > \text{rank}_M(S_{k-1})$.
 But, since $S_k = S_{k-1} \cup \{ x \}$ and $x \in \cl_M(S_{k-1})$, we have $\text{rank}_M(S_{k-1}) = \text{rank}_M(S_k)$, so $\sum_{j \in S_{k-1}} z_j > \text{rank}_M(S_{k})$ on $\halfopenpolytope(\iota(S_\bullet),M)$.
 We have $\sum_{j \in S_{k}} z_j \geq \sum_{j \in S_{k-1}} z_j$ on $\Delta(r,E)$, so we see that the inequality $\sum_{j \in S_k} z_j > \text{rank}_M(S_k)$ already holds on $\halfopenpolytope(\iota(S_\bullet),M)$, as we want. \end{proof}

-The previous proposition used the half-open polytope from \cref{BoundedBrianchonOutward}.
-We now give a variant using the closed polytopes in \cref{BoundedBrianchonInward}; this formula is more complicated (because of the M\"obius functions) and less useful.
+The previous proposition used the half-open polytope from eq.~\ref{BoundedBrianchonOutward}.
+We now give a variant using the closed polytopes in eq.~\ref{BoundedBrianchonInward}; this formula is more complicated (because of the M\"obius functions) and less useful.

 \begin{proposition} Let $M$ be a loop-free matroid.
 We have the following formula for $\bOne(\Delta(M))$, where the sums run over chains of flats.

 \end{proposition}